-FNET

-FNET - Human Rights Due Diligence rep orting template Data of completion
+FNET - Human Rights Due Diligence rep orting template

-Name Date of completion Organisation
+Date of completion

+Name Organisation

 Name & role of most senior organisational lead for Human Rights/Ethical Trade: Sustainability Reports/Modern Slavery Statement Links:

-What are our human rights priority areas of focus? ( by country/ region/ theme or combination) e.g. we have identified x raw materials, or operations or countries as higher risk.
+What are our human rights priority areas of focus? (by country/ region/ theme or combination) e.g. we have identified x raw materials, or operations or countries as higher risk.
 Please simply describe the process you used to do this.

 Summary of key Progress made in last 12 months implementing HRDD approach, including KPIs

-Assessment of HRDD approach Below Foundation/ Foundation/ Intermediate/ Advanced Summary of the 3- 5 identified actions to close the gaps towards next level in next 12 months
+Assessment of HRDD approach Below Foundation/ Foundation/ Intermediate/ Advanced Summary of the 3-5 identified actions to clomonths se the gaps towards next level in next 12

 Policy and Accountability

 Traceability

 Risk Assessment

 Taking Action

 Tracking performance

 Remedy

-Communication

-\ Some members may wish to score this applying 1- Below Foundation, 2- Foundation, 3- immediate 4-advanced.
-This needs to be balanced with encouraging a honest conversation on supplier maturity as they will be at different stages of their journey and what will work to drive internal integration in FNET members businesses.
-What we would encourage though is a focus on encouraging and rewarding suppliers to take action in every base suggestion is to encourage 3-5 actions in total - suppliers do not need to have an action in every base.
+^{} Some members may wish to score this applying 1- Below Foundation, 2- Foundation, 3- immediate, 4-advanced.
+This needs to be balanced with encouraging a honest conversation on supplier maturity as they will be tidifferent stages of their journey and what will work to drive internal integration in FNET members businesses.
+What we would encourage though is a focus on encouraging and rewarding suppliers to take action.
+Our suggestion is to encourage 3-5 actions in total - suppliers do not need to have an action in every box